hakoerber/git-repo-manager/docs/src/worktrees.md

 independent checkouts of your repository on different directories.
 You can have multiple directories that correspond to different references in your repository.
-Each worktree has it's independent working tree (duh) and index, so there is no to run into conflicts.
+Each worktree has it's independent working tree (duh) and index, so there is no way to run into conflicts.
 Changing to a different branch is just a `cd` away (if the worktree is already set up).

 ## Worktrees in GRM